superfaceai/one-sdk/README.md

 brew install node yarn
 ```

 For development build with `make` from root.
-To create release build run `make mode=release`.
+To create release build run `make MODE=release`.

 ### Docker